erinvdoyle/instatrip/README.md

 My Workbook *Instatrip* consists of a single Sheet.
 This Sheet is composed of 17 columns, 15 of which represent the choices for the user's travel preferences; and 43 rows, with each row representing a European city.

-The column titles are as follows: City, IATA (airport code), Nightlife, History & Culure, Cuisine, Outdoorsy Experiences, Shopping, Off the Beaten Path Exploration, Romantic Adventure, Solo Travel, Hen or Stag Party, Time with Friends or Family, Overall Safety, Accessibility, Public Transportation, Tourism-Friendliness, and English-Speaking
+The column titles are as follows: City, IATA (airport code), Nightlife, History & Culture, Cuisine, Outdoorsy Experiences, Shopping, Off the Beaten Path Exploration, Romantic Adventure, Solo Travel, Hen or Stag Party, Time with Friends or Family, Overall Safety, Accessibility, Public Transportation, Tourism-Friendliness, and English-Speaking

-Data to rank each city with a numeric value (1-5) and populate each of the column parameters was collected first from google, and then with the aid of ChatGPT.
+Data to rank each city with a numeric value (1-5) and populate each of the column parameters was collected first from Google, and then with the aid of ChatGPT.
 The program compares these rankings with the user's own ranked preferences to determine which cities make the most suitable destinations
 </details>

 ### Ryanair API